zupo/awesome-pytest-speedup/README.md

 # Extra tips

+## Keep 'em fast!

+It is really annoying to invest time into speeding up your test suite, only to come back to the codebase a few months later to find out that the tests are slow again.
+No more!
+Check out BlueRacer.io, a simple GitHub App that block a Pull Request from merging if tests have become slower: https://github.com/apps/blueracer-io

 ## `pytest --lf`

 Or [`pytest --last-failed`](https://docs.pytest.org/en/7.1.x/how-to/cache.html?highlight=last%20failed), it tells `pytest` to only run tests that have failed during the last run.
 Handy in local development to decrease iteration time.